noe-gif/Restaurant-Review/README.md

 # Restaurant Review
 This project is a restaurant review application using DAO as data patern

-Baucause one picture is worth a thousand words :
+Baucause one picture made by me is worth a thousand words :

 <img src="https://media.discordapp.net/attachments/841310155856805949/928344599993393172/unknown.png?width=862&height=467" />